specklesystems/speckle-automate-github-composite-action/README.md

 #### Publish a Speckle Function, and build the Docker Image using Docker

-1. You will first need to create the required secrets and [store them in GitHub Actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+1. You will first need to create the required secret and [store it in GitHub Actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-    - `SPECKLE_AUTOMATE_GITHUB_ACTION_TOKEN`: This is only temporarily required until the GitHub Action is made public and published.
-This is a GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with git read permissions to the [Speckle Automate GitHub Action](https://github.com/specklesystems/speckle-automate-github-action) repository. <!-- TODO: remove once we have published the GitHub Action -->
     - `SPECKLE_FUNCTION_PUBLISH_TOKEN`: Please note that this is not a Speckle Account token, but a **Speckle Automate API** token.
 You can create one by logging into the [Speckle Automate Server](https://automate.speckle.dev) and going to the [API Tokens](https://automate.speckle.dev/tokens) page.

 1. You will need to create a GitHub Actions workflow file.
 You can create a new workflow file, `.github/workflows/speckle-automate.yml`, in your repository.